EMEASO23/latin102/quiz1.md

 4. Rogaretur
 - Subjunctive imperfect passive third singular
 - Rogarentur
-- they were asked
 5. Coepit
 - Third singular present active indicative
 - Coepiunt
-- They began
 6. Interfecisset
 - Third singular pluperfect subjunctive active
 - Interfecissent
 7. Misit
 - Third singular perfect indicative active
 - Miserunt
-- They sent

 Section 3:
 Translate (only) the italicized verb forms into Latin.
 E.g., if you were given “Hercules saw Deianira,” you could translate saw with vidit.

-1. Centaurs interficiantur by Hercules.
-(Use the present tense) (3 plural passive present subj)
+1. Centaurs interficiuntur by Hercules.
+(Use the present tense) (3 plural passive present indicative)
-2. Centaurs interficerentur by Hercules.
-(Use the imperfect tense) (3 plural passive imperfect subj)
+2. Centaurs interficiebantur by Hercules.
+(Use the imperfect tense) (3 plural passive imperfect indicative)
-3. Centaurs interfecti sint by Hercules.
-(Use the perfect tense) (3 plural passive perfect subj)
+3. Centaurs interfecti sunt by Hercules.
+(Use the perfect tense) (3 plural passive perfect indicative)
-4. When Hercules interficere the Centaurs, he carried off Deianira.
-(Emphasize the circumstance, not the timing, of what Hercules did.) ❌
+4. When Hercules interfecisset the Centaurs, he carried off Deianira.
+(Emphasize the circumstance, not the timing, of what Hercules did.) (subjunctive pluperfect b/c action is before the main clause)
-5. At the moment when Deianira vidit Hercules’ garment burst into flames, she realized the Centaur had lied to her. ❌ (3rd singular perfect active indicative)
+5. At the moment when Deianira vidit Hercules’ garment burst into flames, she realized the Centaur had lied to her. ❌ (3rd singular perfect active indicative) (emphasizes timing of events not circumstances)(
 6. Hercules duxit Deianira in marriage (i.e., he married her). ❌
-7. Hercules repeatedly rogaret Eurytus for permission to marry Iole.
-(3rd sing active subjunctive imperfect)
+7. Hercules repeatedly rogaret Eurytus for permission to marry Iole. ❌  (3rd sing active subjunctive imperfect)